reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ```
 We should get the above output if our Elasticsearch instance is started successfully.

-## Indexing and Searching with REST API
+## Indexing and Searching with the REST API

-Elasticsearch operations are accessed with REST APIs.
-There are two ways of adding documents to an index - adding one document at a time or adding documents in bulk.
+Elasticsearch operations are accessed via REST APIs.
+There are two ways of adding documents to an index: adding one document at a time or adding documents in bulk.
 The API for adding individual documents accepts a document as a parameter.

-A simple PUT request to an Elasticsearch instance for storing a Document looks like this:
+A simple PUT request to an Elasticsearch instance for storing a document looks like this:

 ```shell
 PUT /messages/_doc/1